 V713.
-The pointer was utilized in the logical expression before it was verified against nullptr in the same logical expression.
+Pointer was used in the logical expression before its check for nullptr in the same logical expression.

 The analyzer has detected an issue when a pointer is checked for being nullptr after having been used.
 Unlike the V595 diagnostic, this one covers the range of one logical statement.

 if (P->x != 0 && P != nullptr) ....

 In this case, the second check doesn't make any sense.
 If 'P' equals nullptr, a memory access error will occur when trying to dereference the null pointer.
 Something is obviously wrong in this code.
 The easiest way out is to swap the checks in the logical statement:

 if (P != nullptr && P->x != 0) ....